AndrewEllis93/Print-Tuning-Guide/README.md

 ![](Images/Troubleshooting/LayerShifting/2.png)
 ### Electrical
 - #### Motor Currents
     - Check your motor currents.
-Ensure that your `run_current`s configured for your A/B/X/Y motors are correct.
+Ensure that the `run_current` configured for your A/B/X/Y motors are correct.
 See [this section.](#determining-motor-currents)
 - #### Wiring
     - [Check your crimps.](#crimps)
     - Ensure that you are using high strand count wire, of 24awg (0.25 mm²) or thicker.